HRI-EU/Rcs/README.md

 ## Build options

  - USE_BULLET: Enable bullet physics.
 With this option, a PhysicsSimulation class that uses Bullet Physics will be built.
 It can be instantiated through the PhysicsFactory class.
 Please refer to the documentation.
-Rcs requires a version equal or higher than 2.83, compiled for double precision.
+Rcs requires a version equal or higher than 2.83, compiled for double precision, and with shared libraries.
 Please refer to the Bullet Physics instructions.
 The default is OFF.
  - USE_WM5: Use the GemoetricTools library (WildMagic5).
 This will enable a number of functions related to computational geometry, e.g. distance calculation of shape primitives, and ray casts.
 The default is OFF.
  - USE_VORTEX: Enable Vortex physics.
 With this option, a PhysicsSimulation class that uses Vortex Essentials (CmLabs) or Vortex with version 6.8 will be built.
 It can be instantiated through the PhysicsFactory class.
 Please refer to the documentation.
 To obtain Vortex Essentials, please refer to the CmLabs web-site.
 The default is OFF.
  - VORTEX_ESSENTIALS_DIR: Installation directory of Vortex Essentials.
 Required since there is no standard location for this.